SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/Booking_Manager/Booking_Manager_user_interface/Booking_Manager_Config_tab.md

 ### History and Logs settings

 - **Booking logging location**: The path that indicates where the booking logs will be saved.
-Click *Settings* to open a window where you can customize this path and configure the logging date/time format, maximum file size, and minimum logging level.
+Click *Settings* to open a window where you can customize this path and configure the logging date/time format, maximum file size, minimum logging level, and logging cleanup.

 ### Type of Booking settings